tarasiegel/tarasiegel.github.io/content/blog/tomato-mole-jam/index.md

 ______________________________________________

 #### Ricotta Cheesecake
-_Makes 1 8-inch cake, about 10-12 servings_
+_makes one 8-inch cake, about 10-12 servings_

 ##### __**Ingredients**__
 ###### Crust